Belief overview

 Neutral

-What it is: The belief teaches that relationship with God includes sacred covenants made through ordinances such as baptism, confirmation, ordination, and temple rites.
+What it is: The belief teaches that the relationship with God includes sacred covenants made through ordinances such as baptism, confirmation, ordination, and temple rites.

 Supportive